-After checking the interior of the facility the inside employee will post the predetermined all-clear signal.
+After checking the interior of the facility, the inside employee will post the predetermined all-clear signal.
 The signal must remain visible until all scheduled employees have reported for the day.
-Safe and vaults should be disarmed at the latest practical time.
-If an employee is threatened while disarming the vault he/she will enter a duress code into the alarm system keypad.
+Safe and vaults should be disarmed at the latest time practical.
+If an employee is threatened while disarming the vault, he/she will enter a duress code into the alarm system keypad.
 The front door will remain locked until opening time.

 Before opening for business, all camera views will be checked to make sure cameras are aimed properly.
 The DVR will also be checked to verify that it is recording.
 Any problems with the cameras or DVR will be reported to the security department immediately.

 At closing time, one employee will lock the customer entry door(s) from the inside.
 An employee will be stationed at the front door to let any customers remaining in the facility out one at a time.

 Employees should take special notice of any customers that seem to be loitering or intentionally trying to be last in line.
 Anyone who seems to be intentionally loitering should be reported to the to the manager.

 No customers will be admitted after the doors have been locked.
 Any employees attempting to gain entrance must show proper identification.
 No vendors or service technicians will be allowed access unless they have been given prior authorization.